 - Podcasts earned $220 million in ad revenues in 2017 but there’s still plenty of upside, particularly if advertisers can obtain more listening metrics.

-So, are you ready to get to know audio?
 Despite being over 100-years-old, audio has never been a more relevant and impactful format for marketers to deliver their brand message to a target audience.
 Understanding consumer behavior across the audio landscape is the first step to ensuring you have a winning audio strategy in 2018 and beyond.

 We look forward to providing our listeners and advertisers with deep audio knowledge year after year.
 But for now, get your hands on our brand-new, refreshed Definitive Guide to Audio here: